wonglok/WebGLWidget/README.md

 	* Frame Budget Task Manager
 	* No redundant GL calls.

-# Camera in Particle Scene:
+# Control in Particle Scene:
 1. up,down,left,right to rotate
 2. w,a to zoom
 3. p to pause particle.